Modern Slavery Statement

 This statement is published in accordance with section 54 of the Act, and relates to the financial year 1st April 2023 to 31st March 2024.
 It was reviewed by the board of directors on 26th June 2023.

 M4 Recruitment is a limited company operating in the recruitment sector.
 We provide introduction services and supply temporary workers in various sectors including but not limited to; Driving, Industrial, Hospitality, Admin & Secretarial.

 All of the hirers that we work with, and all of the work-seekers we provide, are known to and identified by our staff.
 All of the temporary workers we supply are identified by our staff.
 Some of these work-seekers operate through their own limited companies.
 Some of our work-seekers are supplied via other businesses, who facilitate providing them to the eventual hiring company.

-The hiring companies that we work with are located in London, the South East and the South West of England.
-The workers we supply live predominantly in London, the South East and the South West of England.
+The hiring companies that we work with are located in London, the South East, South West, North East of England and Wales.
+The workers we supply live predominantly in London, the South East, South West, North East of England and Wales.

 1.2 Other relationships

 As part of our business, we also work with the following organisations:

 - REC – Recruitment and Employment Confederation

 - GLAA – Gangmasters and Labour Abuse Authority